michaeluno/admin-page-framework/contributing.md

 Use the [issue tracker](https://github.com/michaeluno/admin-page-framework/issues):

-- To report a problem by making sure:
+- to report a problem by making sure:
     - the same issue has not been reported already.
     - you clearly describe the issue including the ***steps*** to reproduce the bug.
 Unless the core contributors conform the behavior, it will not be fixed.
     - you fill in the earliest version that you know has the issue as well as the version of WordPress and PHP you are using.

-- To suggest ideas for enhancement.
+- to suggest ideas for enhancement.

 ***Do not post support requests***.
 If your post is considered as a support request, it will be labelled as so.
 Please use the [support forum](https://wordpress.org/support/plugin/admin-page-framework) to get helped.